Multiple Sorting

 Local + uncontrolled multi-sorting example

 This table allows sorting multiple columns - initially the country column is sorted in descending order and the salary column is sorted in ascending order.
-Click the salary column to toggle the column sort to descending.
-Clicking it a second time will remove it from the sort altogether.
+Ctrl/Cmd + click the salary column to toggle the column sort to descending.
+Ctrl/Cmd clicking it a second time will remove it from the sort altogether.

 View Mode